 There are several things to consider when choosing and registering a domain name:

-- What do you want your top-level domain name to be?
-Examples of top-level domains include google.com or amazon.com.
+- What do you want your domain name to be?
+This is the “google” in google.com or the “amazon” in amazon.com.

-- What do you want your domain extension to be?
+- What do you want your domain extension or top-level domain (TLD) to be?
 The most commonly-used option, especially for businesses, is .com, but there are alternatives available, such as .tv or .sport.

 - How do you plan on handling subpages?
 Will you use file-like add-ons (e.g., yourwebsite.com/subpage) or will you use subdomains (e.g., subpage.yourwebsite.com)?
 Generally, the former is used for a subpage, while the latter is used for a set of subpage that could, together, comprise a sub-site.

 In addition, you will want to choose your registrar carefully.
 Some things to look into before you click buy include:

 - Company longevity — this isn’t foolproof, but it is probably not a good idea to choose a registrar that launched just yesterday

 - Customer service — don’t just look at what the company promises; see if you can’t find actual reviews from actual users on their experiences with the company’s customer service and technical support teams